jessect/maxxer-devops-challenge/README.md

 ## myApp

-It is a simple microservice in this deployment doing CRUD operation using Golang and MySql
+This deployment has a simple microservice that does CRUD operations using Golang and MySQL.

 API endpoints: